 The CETT Food Culture and Culinary Arts in the Mediterranean semester program offers a hands-on approach that allows students to develop their technical cooking skills while theoretical elements push students to investigate the profound interplay between food and culture.
-Students enroll in three mandatory history of gastronomy, culinary arts and beverage courses and then select two electives from a range of courses offered in Spanish language, culinary arts, tourism, and business for a total of 15 credits.
+Two program tracks allow options for students with or without previous experience in the field.
+Students enroll in three mandatory Gastronomy courses and also select two electives from a range of courses offered in Spanish language, culinary arts, tourism, and business for a total of 15 credits.

 Apps accepted after deadline as space permits

 Digital photo (passport style)